AllenNeuralDynamics/co-pylot-widget/README.md

 volume, stage limits,field of view, and tile overlap need to be provided.
 All input values and widget attributes changed outside co-pylot are expected to be in the stage coordinate system.
 Co-pylot will handle all coordinate system transformations internally.
 Additionally, co-pylot will also return attributes queried from outside the widget in stage coordinate system.
-Users should ideally only consider the coordinate transformation when initializing widget
+Users should ideally only consider the coordinate transformation when initializing widget.

 Stage position can have additional axes not used by the coordinate transformation map e.g.
 {'x':0, 'y':0, 'z':200, 't':0}.
 This is necessary when needing to create a transformation matrix that is dependent on a